 The Bottom Line

-We hope this article sheds some light on the issues of food truck failure and shows new food truck vendors how to keep their service windows open for the long haul.
+We hope this article sheds some light on the issues of food truck failure.
+It was developed to show new food truck vendors how to keep their service windows open for the long haul.